YoungL-SC/WX_prometheus/README.md

 7 )FileServerManager=>0x47cb23b922b0c830d965b8aa0beca296df28f584,false,20
 8 )JsonData=>0xc6fc72f0fe6ebf9881a2103f2829d0e98d020062,false,7
 ```
-"JsonData" appears.
+"JsonData" appears on route (8).

 Also I have convert both of them to java files and put it at the path "./middle/src/main/java/com/wxbc/bcos/web3j/JsonData.java",
-they can be used  directly.
+which can be used  directly.
-At this step ,you are supposed to have got the following terms which will be used in the next step.
+At this step ,you should alreay have the following terms which will be used in the next step.

     1.system proxy contract address
     2.account